-I was lucky enough to represent the group in the WSOP this year.
-I chose the Senior event.
+I was lucky enough to represent the group in the WSOP again this year.
+I again chose the Senior event.
 It's a 3-day event that is only open to those 50 and over. (unfortunately - I qualify) Here's a recap:

 Here's a link to the blind structure for this tournament for those of you that are interested.

 Sorry to say I won't be bringing back any money to our group.
 But I did have a great time and played pretty well.